 You could start an advent art project together, such as a simple model for younger children or a simple sewing project for those who are a bit older.
 Each day, put aside a bit of time and challenge them to add something new to their model or sewing creation.
 This inspires creativity and teaches them about logical thinking and planning.

 Finally, how about an advent jigsaw puzzle!
 This is a great idea that the whole family can get involved in.
 It can be created for children young and old through the varying of the jigsaw size, this is an advent calendar idea that can grow with your child.
 Educationally stimulating and cost effective, simply divide the jigsaw into 24 groups, with the child getting access to a handful of pieces each day.
 The end result will be a completed puzzle for you all to enjoy and provides a sense of accomplishment and family togetherness, just in time for the big day!

 Lots of families enjoy the fun and hijinks of the ‘Elf on The Shelf’.
 This is where each night of advent while the children are asleep, the elf is moved to a new weird and wacky location.

 There will be lots of laughter as you come up with what mischief the elf could have been getting up to next, eating some biscuits in the cupboard, watering the plants, or even having a tea party with other toys!

-Children will love the challenge of trying to find the elf each day and describing what they have been doing teaches them important literacy skills including storytelling and comprehension.
+Children will love the challenge of trying to find the elf each day and describing what the Elves have been doing, teaches them important literacy skills including storytelling and comprehension.
 They can also provide a behavioural incentive too, as they watch over the children all day and ‘leave’ before christmas, reporting good (and bad) behaviour to Santa!

 There are many different themes you can come up with for an advent calendar that don’t have to revolve around the traditional sweet treat or gift.
 In fact, you can make an ‘activity’ themed calendar where you do something different together each day.